A Unique Environment

-All students admitted to the university have the potential to succeed academically; however, some students have difficulty achieving the level of success required to remain in good academic standing.
-The mission of the Academic Support Office (ASO) is to assist students in maintaining that level of academic success.
-The ASO, a department of Student Life, uses the combined resources of the university to help students who are on the academic standing of warning, probation, or continued academic probation (CAP) resolve most academic problems.
+The university experience is rigorous by design.
+However, all students admitted to the university have the potential to succeed academically and many students that experience academic challenges, go on to be successful at the university.
+The mission of the Academic Support Office (ASO), a department of Student Life, is to assist undergraduate degree-seeking students who are experiencing academic difficulties.
+The ASO utilizes the combined resources of the university to help students on academic warning, probation, or continued academic probation (CAP) resolve academic and related concerns.

-Students with academic problems often have difficulties in one or more of the following areas: (1) Personal concerns outside the academic realm such as adjustment problems, illness, or relationship problems that distract from academic goals.
-Such problems may be addressed by helping students refocus on their goals and giving referrals to appropriate on-campus resources.
-(2) Inadequate academic preparation to meet the rigors of a university experience.
-Study-skills training helps students identify strategies appropriate to the university experience.
-(3) Learning styles that worked in high school but are not productive at the university.
-Assessment and advisement may help students identify and use academic strengths more successfully.
+Students experiencing academic difficulties have often encountered challenges in one or more of the following areas: (1) Personal concerns outside the academic realm such as mental health or adjustment challenges, physical illness or injuries, adverse events, relationship or family concerns, financial hardships, etc. that impact academic goals, (2) Inadequate academic preparation to meet the rigors of a university experience, (3) Learning strategies that worked in high school but are not effective at the university.

 Phone: (801) 422-4091